spatialos/gdk-for-unity/docs/content/events.md

 When a worker instance receives an event, this is represented with reactive ECS components.

-For the SpatialOS entity that the event was sent on, the Unity GDK attaches an `ComponentName.ReceivedEvents.EventName` component to the corresponding ECS entity, where `ComponentName` is the name of the component that the event is defined in and `EventName` is the name of the event in schema.
+For the SpatialOS entity that the event was sent on, the Unity GDK attaches a `ComponentName.ReceivedEvents.EventName` component to the corresponding ECS entity, where `ComponentName` is the name of the component that the event is defined in, and `EventName` is the name of the event in schema.

 Given the same schema as above, `change_color` events are stored in a list of `ColorData`s on a `CubeColor.ReceivedEvents.ChangeColor` component.